Human Resources Development Canada: Department of Employment and Immigration

 The Department of Employment and Immigration, in operation from 1977 to 1996, was the department that preceded HRDC and succeeded the Department of Manpower and Immigration.

 The department was abolished on 12 July 1996.
 The role previously held by the Minister of Employment and Immigration in regard to labour was taken on by the Minister of Human Resources Development, while the portfolio for immigration was transferred to the office of Minister of Citizenship and Immigration following the reorganization of the government and formation of the department for Citizenship and Immigration Canada.

-Dissolution (2022)
+Dissolution (2003)

-HRDC was dissolved in a December 2022 government reorganization which saw two departments, the Department of Social Development and the Department of Human Resources and Skills Development created in its place.
-The two departments were re-amalgamated on February 6, 2006, though now named Human Resources and Skills Development Canada.
+HRDC was dissolved in a December 2003 government reorganization which saw two departments, the Department of Social Development and the Department of Human Resources and Skills Development created in its place.
+The two departments were re-amalgamated on February 6, 2006, though now named Employment and Social Development Canada.

 Ministers

 The Minister of Human Resources Development was the Minister of the Crown in the Canadian Cabinet responsible for overseeing HRDC.
 Prior to 1996, the post was known as Minister of Employment and Immigration.
 In 2003, the portfolio was divided to create the posts of Minister of Human Resources and Skills Development and Minister of Social Development.